-People have definitely entered without printing anything, but for convenience and speed of communication and processing, printed versions of these will help avoid confusion (like the border staff trying to process you as a business traveler when you are not, and then send you to the wrong hotels – yes this has happened already).
-Some travelers suggested making sure the hotel transport should bring documents confirming your stay to the airport to make your pickup simpler.
+People have definitely entered without printing anything, but for convenience and speed of communication and processing, printed versions of these will help avoid confusion (such as the border staff trying to process you as a business traveler when you are not, and then sending you to the wrong hotels – yes, this has happened already).
+Some travelers have suggested making sure the hotel transport brings documents confirming your stay to the airport, in order to make your pickup simpler.

 What are my tax liabilities in Georgia with the remote worker permit?